-On January 27, 2020, each of the Board of Directors and the Compensation Committee approved a new form of performance-based restricted unit award agreement that will be used to grant performance-based restricted stock unit awards ("Performance RSU Awards") pursuant to the Equity Incentive Plan.
+On May 2, 2024, each of the Board of Directors and the Compensation Committee approved a new form of performance-based restricted unit award agreement (the "Performance RSU Award Agreement") that will be used to grant performance-based restricted stock unit awards ("Performance RSU Awards") pursuant to the Equity Incentive Plan.
 The Performance RSU Awards are based upon the total stockholder return ("TSR") of the Company's common stock over a three-year measurement period beginning January 1 of the year of grant (the "Measurement Period") relative to the TSR of a defined peer group list of other US Office REIT companies (the "Peer Group") as of the first trading date in the year of grant.
 The payouts under the Performance RSU Awards are evaluated on a sliding scale as follows: TSR below the 30th percentile of the Peer Group would result in a 50% payout; TSR at the 50th percentile of the Peer Group would result in a 100% payout; and TSR at or above the 75th percentile of the Peer Group would result in a 150% payout.
 Payouts are mathematically interpolated between these stated percentile targets, subject to a 150% maximum.
 To the extent earned, the payouts of the Performance RSU Awards are intended to be settled in the form of shares of the Company's common stock, pursuant to the Equity Incentive Plan.
 Upon satisfaction of the vesting conditions, dividend equivalents in an amount equal to all regular and special dividends declared with respect to the Company's common stock during each annual measurement period during the Measurement Period are determined and paid on a cumulative, reinvested basis over the term of the applicable Performance RSU Award, at the time such award vests and based on the number of shares of the Company's common stock that are earned.
+Shares of the Company's common stock issuable pursuant to the Performance RSU Awards and dividend equivalents granted pursuant to the Performance RSU Award Agreement, taken together with the shares issuable pursuant to any other grants under the Equity Incentive Plan, shall not exceed the annual limitation set forth in Section 6 of the Equity Incentive Plan.